MAILEX: Email Event and Argument Extraction: The Dataset

-We recruited two Computer Science-major students who are native English speakers for the annotation task; they were paid 12 USD per hour.
-We conducted two rounds of annotations.
-In the first round, annotators were guided to annotate a small set of examples as training.
-Through multiple discussions, we ensured that both annotators understood the event definitions.
-The first-round annotated data was then abandoned to avoid biases.
-We consider annotations from the second round as our data to be released.
-Each email was annotated twice by each annotator, and we kept only event annotations where both annotators agreed on the event type, marked overlapping trigger words, and marked overlapping argument spans for the same role.\footnote{The non-overlapping partial text spans are typically trivial words such as an article ``the''.
-See the IAA discussion.
-We use Jaccard similarity larger than .3 as the ``overlapping'' criterion.} For cases when there is no agreement on all the event triggers or all the arguments across all the emails, we discard the thread.
-In total, we obtain 1,500 email threads covering $\sim$4K emails and $\sim$9K events (Table~\ref{Tab:MailExDataStats}). \newparagraph{Inter-Annotator Agreement (IAA).} We measure two IAA values, one for triggers and their associated event types (i.e., whether annotators agree on the same trigger words and assign the same event type), and one for the argument roles (i.e., whether annotators agree on the argument role annotations for the same triggers and event types).
+\newparagraph{Inter-Annotator Agreement (IAA).} We measure two IAA values, one for triggers and their associated event types (i.e., whether annotators agree on the same trigger words and assign the same event type), and one for the argument roles (i.e., whether annotators agree on the argument role annotations for the same trigger and event type).
 For both calculations, we consider overlapping spans as indicating partial agreement and apply Cohen's kappa $\kappa$ \cite{cohen1960coefficient} at the word level while comparing the annotations.
-In practice, most partially agreed annotations happen when annotators inconsistently marked trivial words (e.g., an article ``the'') or referred to the same entity mentioned with different details (e.g., ``Attached agreement report'' and ``Attached report''), while they agree on the actual trigger or argument concepts.
+We obtained a $\kappa$ value of 0.791 (i.e., substantial agreement) for the trigger-event type IAA and 0.810 (i.e., almost perfect agreement) for the argument role IAA.
+For ``meta semantic role'' annotations, we did not observe disagreements between the annotators who had agreed on event triggers. {We include analyses on the disagreement cases in Appendix~\ref{app:disagreed_annotations}.} \nop{In practice, most partially agreed annotations happen when annotators inconsistently marked trivial words (e.g., an article ``the'') or referred to the same entity mentioned with different details (e.g., ``Attached agreement report'' and ``Attached report''), while they agree on the actual trigger or argument concepts.
 This gives us a $\kappa$ value of 0.791 (i.e., substantial agreement) for the trigger-event type IAA and 0.810 (i.e., almost perfect agreement) for the argument role IAA.
-For ``meta semantic role'' annotations, we did not observe disagreements between the annotators who had agreed on event triggers. {We include more analyses on the disagreement cases in Appendix~\ref{app:disagreed_annotations}.}
+For ``meta semantic role'' annotations, we did not observe disagreements between the annotators who had agreed on event triggers. {We include more analyses on the disagreement cases in Appendix~\ref{app:disagreed_annotations}.}}